1Kuso4ek1/TwitterCloneApp/README.md

 * **Auth:** users login into their accounts using Google OAuth2.
 * **Feed:** check what other users are talking about.
 * **User profile:** check any profile you encounter (including yours).
+* **Customization:** pick your own display name and username, change avatar to whatever you want.
 * **Create posts:** write about your day or whatever you like and publish it.
 * **Delete posts:** if you don't like what you've written...
 * **Security:** none of the sensitive info is shared with the client (besides access/refresh tokens, lol).